 The end result is a satisfying modern Western that also just happens to feature a mountain of Breaking Bad Easter eggs and references.
 Here we have gathered all of those aforementioned Breaking Bad Easter eggs and references in El Camino.
 Let us know if you uncover any that we’ve missed.

 The following contains massive spoilers for El Camino.
+Click here for our spoiler-free review.

 – Welp, right off the bat, Vince Gilligan delivers a treat for Breaking Bad fans.
 Mike Erhmantraut!
 Mike, of course, has become a regular character on Better Call Saul, but it’s still thrilling to see this latter day version of everyone’s favorite enforcer.
 Jonathan Banks once again reprises his role as Mike to share some words of wisdom with Jesse.
 When Jesse says he’ll finally have the opportunity to “put things right” after he retires, Mike says “No. Sorry kid, that’s the one thing you can never do.”
 Haunting words from the man who will be killed by Walter White shortly after this scene.